anyaharter97/notes/git.md

 1. `git checkout master` to move to master
 2. `git pull` from master to get all of the changes
 3. `git checkout <branch>` to go back to the branch
-4. `git rebase master` to apply changes branch changes on top of master within branch
+4. `git merge master` to apply changes branch changes on top of master within branch

 ## Merging Branch into Master
 1. `git checkout -b <branch>` to create and checkout a new branch